kaushalch1/game_api/README.md

 **API Text Adventure — Routes**

-This document describes the HTTP routes implemented in the FastAPI application in [main.py](main.py).

 **Overview**: The app exposes a small text-adventure game API.
 New players are created via `/new_player` which sets a `player_id` cookie; most routes require that cookie to identify the player session.
  WELCOME, ADVENTURER
 HOW TO START